simonesilvestroni/m2m-website/_pages/privacy-policy.md

 ## Third parties

-Content embedded from other websites, such as Bandcamp, Spotify, Soundcloud and YouTube, behave in the same way as if the visitor has visited them.
-They may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that content, including tracking your interaction with it if you have an account and are logged in to that website.
+All videos from **YouTube** come from `https://www.youtube-nocookie.com`.
+Content embedded from other websites, such as **Bandcamp**, **Spotify** and **Soundcloud** behave as if the visitor has visited them.
+They may try to collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that content, although my [content security policy should block them](#security).

-An exception to the above is **YouTube**: I set all the embeds to specifically come from `https://www.youtube-nocookie.com`.

 ## Security

-The website adopts a secure <abbr title="Secure Sockets Layer">SSL</abbr> protocol and it’s hosted on [Netlify](https://www.netlify.com/ "Go to the Netlify website"){:target="_blank" rel="noopener"}.
+The website adopts a secure <abbr title="Secure Sockets Layer">SSL</abbr> protocol and a [content security policy](https://securityheaders.com/?q=minutestomidnight.co.uk&followRedirects=on) is fully implemented.

 ## Newsletter